People from the future

 Much of the work of future forecasting depends on narrative storytelling, and since the pandemic, Montgomery says he’s been working more intensely with smaller groups, and for longer periods of time, to better soak up their ideas.
 During these workshops, he noted, “Something pops up and we build and build on it and before you know, it becomes this really beautiful tale of a possible future.”

-Think about the present and the past
+Analyze the present—and the past

-Exercise your imagination “muscles” to the point of discomfort.
+Exercise your imagination ”muscles”

 Jamie Munger, Strategy director